-Once participants have completed the training, they will proceed to use CGM / AiD throughout pregnancy.
+Once participants have completed the training, they will proceed to use CGM / AiD throughout pregnancy, and for 6 months after delivery.
 Participants in the control arm will continue to use current methods of delivering insulin.
-The study CGM sensors will be used from recruitment until delivery to provide comparable outcome data collection in accordance with the study schedule.
+The study CGM sensors will be used from recruitment until 6 months after delivery to provide comparable outcome data collection in accordance with the study schedule.